 Baltimore, Maryland – March 31, 2024 Seaford, Delaware & Hagerstown Maryland – March 31, 2024

 What are the requirements for applying to LU 486's Apprenticeship Program?

-What will the requirements be after passing the Preview reading and Math assessment test?
+What will the requirements be after passing the Math assessment test?

-AFTER you pass the Reading and Math assessment, you will be notified by mail to provide the following:
+AFTER you pass the Math assessment, you will be notified by e-mail to provide the following:

 How does the Joint Apprenticeship Committee determine who will be permitted to participate in the program?